chunza2542/cryptomural/README.md

 <img src="./mint.png" width="500px"/>

-### Gallery exhibition
+### Gallery exhibition (My Collection Page)

 In this section, we use `@zilliqa-js/zilliqa` module to retrieve the contract state.
 We filter all token url with user's address from ZillPay wallet and then show it on screen.

 ## Roadmap

-- [x] Develop the MVP.
+- [x] Develop the MVP
-- [x] Launch on test net for getting the feedback.
+- [x] Launch on Zilliqa Testnet (+ gather feedback)
-- [ ] Add more shape and color.
+- [ ] Add more shapes and colors
-- [ ] Create community on twitter.
+- [ ] Create the community on Twitter
-- [ ] Lauch on main net.
+- [ ] Launch on Zilliqa Mainnet
+- [ ] Launch a community project
+  - E.g. art collaboration contest, CryptoMural giveaway
-- [ ] Develop the market place.
+- [ ] Develop and launch more features
+  - E.g. login with Twitter and change the header directly on our site, our own marketplace, etc..
-- [ ] Build community tools such as Changing header from our website etc.
+- [ ] Scale our project to other chains

 ---